How To Create An Effective Content Calendar In 2023: Types, Tools, Templates, & Examples

 • Organize projects in order of their publish month or content details

-• Notes each piece of content’s start date, finish date, and publish date
+• Note each piece of content’s start date, finish date, and publish date

-• Specifies a piece of content’s headline, topic, and link so you can find it easily
+• Specify a piece of content’s headline, topic, and link so you can find it easily

-• Lists a project’s SEO, team assignment, and marketing specifics to help you understand its context in your strategy and schedule
+• List a project’s SEO, team assignment, and marketing specifics to help you understand its context in your strategy and schedule

 3. Basic Blog Content Calendar Template Spreadsheet

-Our blog content calendar organizes your blog posts by month and keeps every post’s most important details in one place.
-Looking for a tool to oversee your blog content?
-Use our basic blog content calendar to:
+The blog content calendar organizes your blog posts by month and keeps every post’s most important details in one place.
+You can use this template to:

 • Organize your blog posts by month to see how your strategy evolves